Refurbish a website to bring wonderful product experiences.

 The new design is built for different viewports to make the website more user friendly.
 Create a distinct and compelling brand identity, yet introduce freindly and welcoming UI design theme.
 Users feel more secured donating by the sophisticated UI design.
 The page for volunteers includes detailed information to motivate users to sign up.
 There is a page to tell a story about the origin of Kainos and introduces purposes of the organization.

+These methodologies help my design decision and build a solid foundation in order for restructuring overall usabilities and user interface.
 I discover the purposes of redesigning the website, define the user persona and site requirements, design solutions in the form of low to high fidelities and develop a website by transforming the design into pixel perfect code structures.